Make Emacs Faster

 Once you've compiled and installed Emacs with native compilation, ensure you run the following command to compile your Emacs packages:

-doom sync
+1doom sync

 Emacs Client

 I like to run the emacsclient rather than launching a single instance of Emacs when needed.
-By doing this I can launch into it faster, as the emacsclient runs continually in the background and will spawn new windows almost instantly..
+By doing this I can launch into it faster, as the emacsclient runs continually in the background and will spawn new windows almost instantly.

 In your application startup add this:

-emacs --daemon &
+1emacs --daemon &

 If you use a window manager, you may wish to add a command to launch emacsclient in your autorun script, like I do, as shown here using awesomeWM.